asmaloney/gactar/README.md

 5. Provides a very simple setup for teaching environments.
 6. Runs the same model on multiple ACT-R implementations.
 7. Generates human-readable code (for now!) which is useful for learning the implementations and comparing them.
-8. Parses chunks to catch and report errors in a user-friendly manner.
+8. Parses chunks (including the `examples` section) to catch and report errors in a user-friendly manner.

    **Example #1 (invalid variable name)**